CommunityHiQ/Frends.Community.FixedWidthFlatFile/README.md

 would return object with property *Data* that has one row with keys "Timestamp" and "User".

-You can access *Timesamp* value, for example, as follows:
+You can access *Timestamp* value, for example, as follows:

 ```
 #result.Data[0]["Timestamp"]